 Meet the people who work, play and study at the Entertainment Quarter and learn their stories.

 “The busiest time at the market on a Wednesday is between 12 and 2, and it’s basically everybody that works in the precinct and nearby.
 They all come from Fox and Sydney Swans and the SCG.
 They all come for lunch.
 There’s lots of mums and bubs,” says Mads, co-director of the markets.
-Read about how she and best friend Bec created their successful business in this month’s profile.
+Read about how she and best friend Bec created their successful business in their profile.

 What happens when Sydney Swans hero, Adam Goodes, asks for more chicken?
 Well, if you’re Mark and Val Rubic of Rio Barra, you pile it on his wrap, name it “The Goodesy” and go from a tiny stall at the market to a restaurant style store in EQ and an exponentially growing catering business.
 That, of course, is long story short.
-Read more in this month’s profile.

 When Arnaud Vodounou told his mother he wanted to quit school and become a pastry chef, she gave him a very firm “no”.
 So he got his school diploma, tossed it aside and spent the next six years studying pastry cooking in Paris.
 French born Arnaud now lives in Sydney and is Head Pastry Chef at Black Star Pastry.
-Read more of his fascinating restaurant journey in his People of EQ profile.

 Nicholas Collins graduated from Brent Street academy in 2018 and barely had he stepped out into the real world before landing the role of A-Rab in Opera Australia’s upcoming production of West Side Story.
 It’s a huge career leap for the boy from Orange and the beginning of a dream come true.
 As Nicholas says “hard work always pays off”.